NEQULA-io/ThinkPad-Fan-Control-with-ThinkFan/config/Pre-set/Custom thinkfan.conf.md

-Custom config tuned for modern ThinkPads:
-(Note: You can simply copy-paste the contents.)
+Custom config tuned for modern ThinkPads (Note - You can simply copy-paste the contents.):

   ```bash
   sensors: